KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 identifying the current beneath appearance.

 **Deconstruction**
-The undoing of false dichotomies,
+The undoing of rigid dichotomies,
 loosening of inherited categories,
 melting of barriers between disciplines, ideas, selves.